Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Introduction

-Although some studies have explored the use of adversarial examples in the audio domain~\cite{carlini2018audio, schonherr2018adversarial, khare2018adversarial}, they do not offer a solution for privacy protection in real-world settings.
-There are several challenges that need to be addressed in order to provide a real-world solution.
-First, the content of a conversation is usually unknown in advance, and as a result, this knowledge cannot be used to craft the perturbation.
-In addition, a perturbation with a constant length cannot be added to audio samples of different lengths, especially for live data streams commonly used in VoIP applications.
-Another challenge is balancing the perturbation's volume.
-The larger the perturbation is, the better it can fool the model.
-Yet, adding a large perturbation to a conversation can prevent the listener from understanding the speaker.
-Balancing this tradeoff is done by controlling the perturbation's amplitude.
-However, changing the amplitude means that a new perturbation needs to be created, but crafting one for every possible amplitude is time-consuming and therefore deceases the applicability of the solution.
-Therefore, although adversarial perturbation can offer a means of privacy protection, there are still many challenges that need to be addressed to create a viable solution.
+Although some studies have explored the use of adversarial examples in the audio domain \cite{carlini2018audio, schonherr2018adversarial, khare2018adversarial}, they were not aimed at providing a solution for privacy protection in real-world settings, that post challenges to the development of effective solutions in real life.
+One challenge relates to the content of a conversation, which is usually unknown in advance; as a result, such knowledge cannot be used to craft the perturbation.
+Additionally, a perturbation with a constant length cannot be added to audio samples of different lengths, especially for the live data streams commonly used in VoIP applications.
+Another challenge pertains to the perturbation's volume.
+The louder the perturbation is, the better it can fool the model; however, adding a loud perturbation to a conversation can prevent the listener from understanding the speaker.
+Balancing this tradeoff could be done by controlling the perturbation's amplitude, however changing the amplitude would necessitate the creation of a new perturbation; crafting one for every possible amplitude would be time-consuming and thus decease the applicability of the solution.
+Additionally, in the real world, there is asymmetry between the attacker and defender; to protect him/herself, the speaker must obfuscate the context of the entire conversation, whereas the eavesdropper only needs to identify one topic in the call to compromise the communication channel.
+This issue should be addressed when evaluating solutions for privacy protection in the real world.
+Although adversarial perturbations offer a potential means of privacy protection, challenges such as those mentioned above must be addressed when creating a viable solution.